Organisms in the digestive tract, such as bacteria, parasites and viruses can be the underlying cause of many digestive conditions and illnesses.

-- Normal Bacterial Flora – including Bacteroides fragilis group, Bifodobacter, Enterococcus & Lactobacillus
+- Commensal / Normal bacteria including Bacteroides fragilis group, Bifodobacter, Enterococcus, bifido & Lactobacillus

-- Dysbiotic Bacteria – including Morganella morganii, Pseudomonas spp & Streptococcos spp
+- Dysbiotic Bacteria – including Morganella morganii, Pseudomonas species & Streptococcos species

-- Autoimmune Triggers – including Proteus mirabilus, Proteus spp & Klebsiella pneumoniae
+- Bacterial Autoimmune Triggers – including Proteus mirabilus, Proteus spp & Klebsiella pneumoniae

 - Opportunistic Parasites – including Blastocystic Hominis, Dientamoeba Fragilis & Endolimax nana

-- Fungi and Yeast – including Candida spp, Cyclospora, Geotricum spp & Trichosporon spp
+- Yeasts, fungi and moulds; including the Candida species, Cyclospora, Geotricum species & Trichosporon species

 - Phyla microbiota ratios

 For the full list of what is being measured, see the sample report at the bottom of the page.

-Blastocystis hominis – also tested using PCR – which check for the DNA of the parasite.
+Blastocystis hominis – also tested using PCR – which checks for the DNA of the parasite.